rickcurran/rc-geo-access/tags/1.42/readme.txt

 = Can I use a differ geolocation API? =

-No, at this time it is only available through the IPStack API.
+No, at this time it is only available through the APIStack API.

 = How do I configure the plugin settings? =